MuhammadHamzaFarooq/RustPrimeNumberLibrary/readme.md

-# Simple Prime Numer Checker
+# Simple Prime Number Checker
 * You can use this simple Rust prime Number checker libary.

 # How to use
-* You Can use thi Library in your project with
+* You Can use this Library in your project with

 > use RustPrimeNumberLibrary::IS_prime_OR_notPrime;